duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 For one constructed valid message, the plausible mistake produces about 0.56 millimeters of position error: 55.6 times the theorem's 10-micrometer limit.
-This is not a reported bug in a deployed system.
 It demonstrates the kind of ordinary implementation mistake that the whole-function theorem rules out.

 ## What changes for the reviewer